- SCU Home Page

 The Biosafety Officer works to minimize risks associated with biological hazards and to ensure compliance with relevant laws and regulations pertaining to biohazardous materials.
 The Biosafety Officer provides biosafety training and technical guidance.

-The Biosafety Committee (BSC) reviews all requests to conduct research involving rDNA and biologically hazardous materials.
+The Institutional Biosafety Committee (IBC) reviews all requests to conduct research involving rDNA and biologically hazardous materials.

 It is the instructor or investigator's responsibility to provide complete information about teaching and research procedures involving rDNA and biologically hazardous materials by completing the SCU biosafety application form.
 Completed forms must be submitted to the Office of Research Compliance & Integrity (Protocols@scu.edu) for BSC review.